Embedding Hindsight Reasoning in Separation Logic: Temporal Interpolation

 The difficulty in proving the theorem is the interplay between the intersection we intend to add and the frame rule.
 Therefore, our first step is to eliminate the frame rule and show that whenever a correctness statement can be derived, then it can be derived without \ruleref{frame-ti}.
 Let $\semcalctinf$ denote the restriction of $\semcalcti$ that avoids \ruleref{frame-ti}.

-\begin{lemma}[\ruleref{frame-ti} elimination] $\thePredicates, \theInterference, \theHyp \semcalcti\hoareOf{\acpred}{\astmt}{\acpredp}$ iff $\thePredicates, \theInterference, \theHyp \semcalctinf\hoareOf{\acpred}{\astmt}{\acpredp}$. \end{lemma}
+\begin{lemma}[\ruleref{frame-ti} elimination] $\thePredicates, \theInterference, \theHyp \semcalcti\hoareOf{\acpred}{\astmt}{\acpredp}$ iff $\,\thePredicates, \theInterference, \theHyp \semcalctinf\hoareOf{\acpred}{\astmt}{\acpredp}$. \end{lemma}

 At the heart of the lemma is the fact that the frame rule commutes with the remaining rules of the program logic.
 This allows us to organize proofs in such a way that the frame rule is applied right after \ruleref{com-ti}.
-A combination of an application of \ruleref{com-ti} with an application of \ruleref{frame-ti}, in turn, can be captured by a single application of \ruleref{com-ti}.
+A combination of \ruleref{com-ti} and \ruleref{frame-ti}, in turn, can be captured by \ruleref{com-ti} alone.
 The difficult case is \ruleref{temporal-interpolation}, for the proof of which we rely on the following identity.

 \begin{lemma} $\acpredp\mstar\acpredpp\cap \pastof{\apredpp}=(\acpredp\cap \pastof{\apredpp})\mstar\acpredpp$. \end{lemma}